neoviki/terminal.color/README.md

 ## Utility to change the terminal color

-This package change the color of linux terminal.
+This package change the forground and background color of linux terminal.

 ### How to install this package?